Therayz1/Nano-Banana-Best-200-Json-Prompt/README.md

   },
   "adaptation_rules": {
-    "replaceable_elements": ["etkinlik türü (müzik festivali, sanat sergisi vb.)", "mekan", "semboller", "renk paleti"], "fixed_elements": ["sanatsal ve dikkat çekici tarz", "nostalji ve sinema büyüsü hissi"] },
+    "replaceable_elements": ["etkinlik türü (müzik festivali, sanat sergisi vb.)", "mekan", "semboller", "renk paleti"], "fixed_elements": ["sanatsal ve dikkat çekici tarz", "nostalji ve sinema büyüsü hissi", "'Vibe Coding Maker' film başlığı"]
+  },
-  "prompt_template": "Create an artistic and eye-catching poster design for a film festival, featuring a cinematic scene with an old film projector, film strips, and glowing lights, conveying a sense of nostalgia and the magic of cinema, with dark tones and gold accents."
+  "Create an artistic and eye-catching poster design for the 'Vibe Coding Maker' film, featuring a cinematic scene with an old film projector, film strips, and glowing lights, conveying a sense of nostalgia and the magic of cinema, with dark tones and gold accents.
+The film title 'Vibe Coding Maker' should be prominently displayed."
 }
 ```